Or search by topic

-There are 44 NRICH Mathematical resources connected to Angle properties of polygons, you may find related items under Angles, Polygons, and Geometrical Proof.Broad Topics > Angles, Polygons, and Geometrical Proof > Angle properties of polygons
+There are 47 NRICH Mathematical resources connected to Angles in polygons, you may find related items under Angles, polygons, and geometrical proof.Broad Topics > Angles, polygons, and geometrical proof > Angles in polygons

 Are these statements always true, sometimes true or never true?